paul-bouscasse/paul-bouscasse.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Postdoctoral Research Associate
+Research Associate
 Faculty of Economics
 University of Cambridge

 <p style='text-align: justify;'>Fields: Macroeconomics, International Finance, Economic History</p>
 ---
 <p style='text-align: justify;'>Welcome!
-I am an incoming Research Associate at the Faculty of Economics of the University of Cambridge.
-I will become an Assistant Professor at Sciences Po in the fall of 2023.</p>
+I hold a PhD in economics from Columbia University.
+I will be a Research Associate at the University of Cambridge in 2022-23 and an Assistant Professor at Sciences Po from the fall of 2023.</p>